The Monkey's Paw

 "The Monkey's Paw" is a horror short story by author W. W. Jacobs.
 It was published in England in 1902.

-The story is based on traditional stories in which three wishes are granted.
-In the story, the paw of a dead monkey is a talisman that grants its possessor three wishes, but the wishes come with an enormous price.
+The story is based on the famous "setup" in which three wishes are granted.
+In the story, the paw of a dead monkey is a talisman that grants its possessor three wishes, but the wishes come with an enormous price for interfering with fate.

 Personal tools